AvaAvarai/DCVis/README.md

 - Continuation of a [CS Masters Project at CWU](https://github.com/Charles57-CWU/DSCVis).
 - Rebuild of former research [lab project](https://github.com/CWU-VKD-LAB/DCVis).
 - Now built on a refactored MVC architecture with precise zoom & panning controls.

+Authors working on this project: Alice Williams, James Battistoni, and Charles Recaido.